cockroachlabs/workshop_labs/lab1_student_instructions_geo.md

 AND city = 'paris';
 ```

+### Q8
-What is the repsonse time of the above queries?
+What do the repsonse times compare?

--- Q4b
---
-Connect to **us_east4** and **europe_west2** localities and run the queries from Q4a again.
+### Q9

-* How do the response times compare?
+* How do you show the expected time differences due to Network Latency?